gaoxiang12/slambook/README.md

 author = {Xiang Gao and Tao Zhang and Yi Liu and Qinrui Yan}, } ``

-For English readers, we are currently translating this book into an online verion, see [this page](https://gaoxiang12.github.io/slambook-en/) for details.
+For English readers, we are currently translating this book into an online version, see [this page](https://gaoxiang12.github.io/slambook-en/) for details.

 # Contents
 - ch1 Preface